HackIndiaXYZ/handbook/handbook/starthere.md

 *If you download it directly from the play store, you will neither receive the 200 bonus tokens nor the full 1000 Sharp Tokens for participating in HackIndia.*

-**Step 3:** Select Your Track – Choose between SingularityNET, AI, Web3 or Open Track based on your interest and skills.
+**Step 3:** Select Your Track – Choose among SingularityNET, AI, Web3 or Open Track based on your interest and skills.

 **Step 4:** Pick a Problem Statement – Work on one of the provided challenges or come up with your own innovative solution.